dfinity/response-verification/examples/http-certification/custom-assets/README.md

 ## Testing the canister

+This example uses a canister called `http_certification_custom_assets_backend`.

-To test the canister, you can use the `dfx` command-line tool.
-First, run DFX:
+To test the canister, you can use [`dfx`](https://internetcomputer.org/docs/current/developer-docs/getting-started/install) to start a local instance of the replica:

 ```shell
 dfx start --background --clean